 - 1. Carbon stock changes: - a.
-Biomass gain was included in the FMRL and are revised by this year TC - b.
+Biomass gain was included in the FMRL and are revised by this year TC due to revision of the estimate of historical CSC in both CF and NBF. - b.
 Biomass losses due to harvest was included in the FMRL.
-It is not revised by this year TC as the changes of harvest rate from the projected harvest in the FMRL are defined
+It is not revised by this year TC as the changes of harvest rate from the projected harvest in the FMRL are defined as deviations in actual policies compared to those historical policies included in the FMRL - c.
+C-stock change in litter was included in the FMRL and are revised by this year TC due to revised area and age classification - d.
+C-stock change in the dead wood pool was omitted in the FMRL and is not added to this year TC

-- as deviations in actual policies compared to those historical policies included in the - c.
-C-stock change in litter was included in the FMRL and are revised by this year TC - d.
-C-stock change in the dead wood pool was omitted in the FMRL and is not added to this year TC - e.
-C-stock change in soil was included in the FMRL and are revised by this year TC - f.
-Direct C-stock changes in drained organic soil was included in the FMRL and are revised by this year TC - g.
+- e.
+C-stock change in soil was included in the FMRL and are revised by this year TC due to revised area and age classification - f.
+Direct C-stock changes in drained organic soil was included in the FMRL and are revised by this year TC due to revised area and emission factors - g.
 Indirect C-stock changes in drained organic soil was not included in the FMRL or in the TC-2018 but are added to this year TC - 2.
-Emission of N2O and CH4 - a.
-Emission of N_2O from drained organic soils was included in the FMRL and are revised by this year TC - b.
-Emission of CH4 from drained organic soils was not included in the FMRL but are added to this year TC
+Emission of $N_2O$ and $CH_4$ - a.
+Emission of $N_2O$ from drained organic soils was included in the FMRL and are revised by this year TC due to revised area and emission factors - b.
+Emission of $CH_4$ from drained organic soils was not included in the FMRL but are added to this year TC due to revised area and emission factors

 Carbon stock changes in HWP: C-stock changes in HWP was not included in the FMRL but a projected estimate assuming constant amount of input to the HWP pool as was reported in 2010 was reported in 2018-TC.
 T Unfortunately was the calculation erroneous resulting in doubled amount of C-stock change in the 2018 submission.
 The estimate for the mean annual removal to HWP reported in the TC-2018 was -0.059 CO2 kt yr-1, but corrected estimate is -0.029 CO2 kt yr-1.
-The corrected estimate is used in the TC of this year submission but no revision according to real activity data is done as changes in HWP pool from the projected pool are defined as deviations in actual policies compared to those historical policies included in the FMRL{corr}.
+The corrected estimate is used in the TC of this year submission but no revision according to real activity data is done as changes in HWP pool from the projected pool are defined as deviations in actual policies compared to those historical policies included in the FMRLcorr.